ArseniiMitianin/archlinux-install-scripts/README.md

     - Swap: Same amount as RAM (needed for suspend-on-disk/hibernation)
     - `/`: Rest of free space Ext4
 - Shell: Zsh
+- Audio server: PipeWire (now that it automatically redirects audio output to headphones on connect in KDE Plasma, I saw no reason to use PulseAudio anymore)

 Optional desktop install available.